brycekinsey/FormerPersonalWebsite-JekyllNeumorphism/README.md

 For optimal results, you should make sure, that every Github project, you want included on this portfolio, has added following informations on Github:

 * Description
-* Homepage link, if there is a live version of it
+* Homepage link, if there is a live version of it.
 * Topics

 Example: